-Feedly aggregates the top content in your niche from industry blogs and other publications.
-Their AI bot, Leo, acts as a research assistant that learns your reading habits and delivers articles you’ll be interested in.
+Feedly aggregates top content in your niche from industry blogs and other publications.
+Their AI bot, Leo, acts as a research assistant to learn your reading habits and deliver articles you’ll be interested in.

 It then “reads” each article and annotates them with relevant summaries, analyses, and links to relevant content.

 If you save an article, it will show you more like it.
 If you click “less like this,” Leo will remember and show you fewer articles on that topic.